Avondale, Louisiana: Demographics

+Avondale first appeared as a census designated place in the 1980 U.S. Census.

 According to the 2020 United States census, there were 4,582 people, 1,729 households, and 1,239 families residing in the CDP.
 The 2019 American Community Survey reported there were 5,321 people and 1,729 households residing in the census-designated place.
 Of the population in 2019, there were 1,729 households spread among 1,838 housing units.
 The average family size was 3.72.

 In 2019, the racial and ethnic makeup of the CDP was 40.3% non-Hispanic white, 35.4% Black or African American, 15.9% Asian, 1.2% some other race, 0.2% two or more races, and 9.0% Hispanic and Latino American of any race.
 An estimated 14.0% of its population was foreign-born, and the median age was 36.7.
 Other than English, 8.3% of the population spoke Spanish, 16.4% Asian and Pacific Islander languages, and 1.8% other Indo-European languages.
 In 2020, the U.S. Census Bureau tabulated a total racial and ethnic composition of 41.34% non-Hispanic whites, 31.51% Black or African Americans, 0.41% Native Americans, 10.78% Asians, 3.84% other races and ethnicities, and 12.11% Hispanic and Latino American of any race; the census estimates and tabulation have represented the diversification of the U.S. nationwide and its non-Hispanic white demographic decline.

 The median income for a household in the CDP was $40,503, up from $35,917 at the 2000 U.S. census; approximately 14.8% of the population lived at or below the poverty line, up from 17.3% in 2000.

 Education

 Jefferson Parish Public Schools operates public schools.

-Most residents are zoned to Catherine Strehle Elementary School in Avondale and some are zoned to Lucille Cherbonnier/Norbert Rillieux Elementary School in Waggaman.
-All residents are zoned to Henry Ford Middle School in Avondale and L.W.
+Most areas of the CDP are zoned to: Gilbert PreK-8 School, formerly Henry Ford Middle School until 2019.
+A small section is zoned to Cherbonnier K-8 School.
+All residents are zoned to L.W.
 Higgins High School in Marrero.
 In regards to advanced studies academies, residents are zoned to the Marrero Academy and Patrick F. Taylor Science and Technology Academy.

 Previously a portion of the community was zoned to Norbert Rillieux Elementary in Waggaman.
 In 2012 the school board announced Rillieux was being considered for consolidation into Lucille Cherbonnier Elementary.
+In the 2010s most residents were zoned to Catherine Strehle Elementary School in Avondale and some were zoned to Lucille Cherbonnier/Norbert Rillieux Elementary School in Waggaman.
+Ford MS served as the zoned middle school.